 - Dental: Oral Surgeons, Dental Hygienists, General Dentists

-- Spanish Interpreters: Must have previous experience interpreting in a medical setting.
-Should be proficient speaking both English and Spanish.
+- Spanish Interpreters: Previous experience interpreting in a medical setting is a plus.
+Proficiency speaking both English and Spanish.
 Strong language skills a must!

 - ARNP's and PA-C's: to provide direct patient care during our evening acute care clinics.